yalmip/yalmip.github.io/_posts/examples/2016-09-17-robustmpc.md

 ### Dynamic programming solution to closed-loop minimax problem

-It should be mentioned that, for some problems, an exact closed-loop solution can probably be computed more efficiently with dynamic programming along the lines of [Examples.DP the dynamic programming examples].
+It should be mentioned that, for some problems, an exact closed-loop solution can probably be computed more efficiently with dynamic programming along the lines of [dynamic programming version of explicit mpc](/example/explicitmpc)

-Recall the DP code for the [Examples.DP#ltidp  dynamic programming example for LTI systems] to solve our problem without any uncertainty.
+Recall the DP code for the [dynamic programming example for LTI systems](/example/explicitmpc) to solve our problem without any uncertainty.

 ````matlab
 % Model data